 The Writer’s Block

 The Writer’s Block at 519 South 6th Street, Suite 100, in downtown Las Vegas offers the ambiance and programs that attract readers to independent bookstores around the globe.
 More than a shop, it offers a place to sip fresh brewed coffee and enjoy the rarity of an artificial bird sanctuary.
 It also hosts book groups, workshops, and events.
 Read more about it here: https://www.thewritersblock.org.

 Visitors to the Las Vegas area may like to visit the Searchlight Museum at 200 Michael Wendell Way, which exhibits the literary works of native son Senator Harry Reid (1939-2021) and memorabilia of other famous former residents.
 Searchlight is a small town, about an hour’s drive south of Las Vegas.
 Read more about it here: https://www.clarkcountynv.gov.

 Senator Reid authored more than 20 books.
 Some of the most popular among them are The Good Fight (2008); Searchlight, The Camp That Didn’t Fail (1998); and Reformation: The Dangerous Birth of the Modern World (2009).

 “I was born and raised in the high desert of Nevada in a tiny town called Searchlight.
 My dad was a hard rock miner.
 My mom took in wash.
 I grew up around people of strong values – even if they rarely talked about them.” — United States Senator Harry Reid, author of Searchlight, The Camp That Didn’t Fail (1998)

-The Las Vegas areas stops are the last of the Nevada Author Adventures Trail for travelers heading south through the state or can be the first for those journeying north.
+The Las Vegas areas stops are the last of the Nevada Author Adventures Trail for travelers heading south through the state or they can be the first stops for those journeying south to north.